-void XtGetSubresources(w, args, num_args); base, name, class, resources, num_resources, W Specifies the object used to qualify the subpart resource name and class.
-Must be of class Object or any subclass thereof. base Specifies the base address of the subpart data structure into which the resources will be written. name Specifies the name of the subpart. class Specifies the class of the subpart. resources Specifies the resource list for the subpart. num_resources Specifies the number of entries in the resource list. args Specifies the argument list to override any other resource specifications. num_args Specifies the number of entries in the argument list.
+void XtGetSubresources(w, base, name, class, resources, num_resources, args, num_args) Widget w: XtPointer base; String name; String class; XtResourceList resources; Cardinal num resources; ArgList args; Cardinal num_args; Specifies the object used to qualify the subpart resource name and class.
+Must be W of class Object or any subclass thereof.
+Specifies the base address of the subpart data structure into which the resources base will be written.
+Specifies the name of the subpart. name Specifies the class of the subpart. class Specifies the resource list for the subpart. resources num_resources Specifies the number of entries in the resource list.

+args Specifies the argument list to override any other resource specifications.

+num_args Specifies the number of entries in the argument list.